aftwasiq/custom-shell/README.md

 # qshell (IN PROGRESS)

-A very simple custom UNIX-like shell written completely from scratch in C, however, it relies entirely on just system calls.
-The features are currently limited to built-in commands, tokenization & parsing, with plans to include piping, I/O redirection, command history and more.
+A simple custom UNIX-based shell written in low-level C for personal use.
+It features its own relatively simple Lexer & Parser

 Disclaimer: i'm still actively working on this so it is very buggy & not finalized